Niccolo901/ImagesSegmentation_project/README.md

 ### File Structure
 - **Dataset**: Contains binary mask images and `annotations.csv`.
 - **usage.ipynb**: Notebook for manual feature extraction, SVM model training and CNN model training and evaluation.

+---
+### Note on Execution
+This project was developed and trained using an NVIDIA A100 GPU for its CNN models, due to the computational demands of training deep learning architectures.
+While the code is provided and well-documented, re-execution of the CNN models may require access to similar hardware resources.
+As I cannot re-launch the project before pushing, some output files, like training logs, may not be included in the initial repository.